spider-107124046-1/main_devops/README.md

 ### Setup with Docker Compose (Recommended)

+- Clone the repository (easiest) or Copy the files `docker-compose.yml`, `.env.example`, `Frontend/nginx.conf`, and optionally, `Frontend/gzip.conf` (to enable gzip compression) and `Frontend/blacklist.conf` (to blacklist IPs) \[See comments in [docker-compose.yml](docker-compose.yml) for more info.\].
 - Copy the `.env.example` file to `.env` and edit the database credentials
+- Edit the nginx configuration to set domain and SSL certificate
-- Edit the `docker-compose.yml` file
+- Edit the `docker-compose.yml` file, make sure to match the nginx configuration wherever applicable.
-- Run `docker compose up -d --build` to build and start the containers.
+- Run `docker compose up -d` to start the containers.

+Alternatively, you may clone the repository and build the image yourself by using docker-compose-build.yml instead of docker-compose.yml, as opposed to pulling the image from Docker Hub.

 ### Access the Services

-By default, the frontend service is exposed to `<server-ip>:3000`.
-You can access both the frontend and backend by visiting `http://<server-ip>:3000`. \[For instance, if you are using the browser on the same computer on which docker is running, `http://localhost:3000`\]
+By default, the frontend service is exposed to `<server-ip>:443` (and a redirect to https on port 80).
+You can access both the frontend and backend by visiting `https://<server-ip>`. \[For instance, if you are using the browser on the same computer on which docker is running, `https://localhost`.
+This may bring up certificate issues if you are using the default configuration.\]

 ### Troubleshooting